It’s a great read but page 9 really struck a chord with me.

 Doing anything worthwhile takes forever.
 Ninety percent of what separates successful people and failed people is time, effort and stamina.

-Do you agree with High’s stance on sharing your idea?
+Do you agree with Hugh’s stance on sharing your idea?